fako/writing/setting/the-valley.md

 Making the clones look like evil monsters rallies the population of The Valley against them, which try to destroy them on sight and effectively kill the clones, who have done nothing but survive, while they weren't supposed to.

+The zombies are also an opportunity for Lorawyn to try and dethrone Sinia.
+Since the zombies are mindless for a large part and otherwise mentally weak due to hunger and suffering, they make easy targets for Lorawyn to manipulate their thoughts.
+She often reinforces the zombies desire to loot and steel from the people living in Terniten.
+Hoping that a massive attack on the city will lead to an opening in the defenses that allow her to get back her children.
+To increase her chances of success she asks Pystepaco to make copies of the zombies that she can easily manipulate.
+This way hordes of zombies do occassionally swamp the city defenses.
+These attacks are a grave concern to Terniten's population who, in the increase of zombie organization, see the rise of a Zombie King from the darkness bend on their destruction.
+Not knowing that a Zombie Queen would be a more adequate description.
+So far Lorawyn has been able to get into the city unseen during an attack, but her appearance of a witch has scared her children away, when she tries to get in contact.
+Codideen could help her to shed the false form of course, but he just doesn't trust the frightful woman.

+Not all zombies are part of this struggle between Lorawyn and Sinia.
-This plan isn't flawless, because the zombies are actually humans that experience all emotions, they are often as scared of inhabitants of The Valley as the inhabitants are scared of the zombie appearance.
+Because the zombies are actually humans that experience all emotions, they are often as scared of inhabitants of The Valley as the inhabitants are scared of the zombies.
-This leads to some zombies leading secluded lives in the wilderness, learning how to forage, and instead of suffering a violent death even reproduce amongst themselves.
+This leads to some zombies leading secluded lives in the wilderness, learning how to forage, and instead of suffering a violent death in an attack on Terniten, even reproduce amongst themselves.
 Initially born like any normal human being, the children that come from zombies can sometimes be seen playing between the dead from afar, which gives rise to many legends about how the ghosts of naughty children haunt the world forever.
 These children are of course a risk to Sinia and Tera if anybody was to discover their true origin.